Royal Jelly

 Bee larvae in honeycomb cells where workers feed them.

-For years, it was believed that those bees destined to become queen were fed only royal jelly.
+For years, it was believed that female larvae destined to become queens were fed only royal jelly.
 Hence, the word “royal” in the description.

 However, in recent years – studies indicate that it may not be an exclusive diet of royal jelly that makes a queen – a queen.
 This remains a debatable topic in beekeeping circles and research continues.